bioteam/protcast/README.md

 ### Tensorflow Profiling

-1. The necessary libraries "tensorflow", "tensorrt", and "tensorboard" should all be installed as part of the pyproject.toml
+1. The necessary libraries *tensorflow*, *tensorrt*, and *tensorboard* should all be installed as part of the pyproject.toml

 2. Add a tensorboard callback to the model fitting step to profile your TensorFlow model: